springernature/frontend-playbook/css/how-we-write-css.md

 They should be **reusable** and independent of context.

-They should be **modular**, which means they should have a single focus, and contain everything neccessary to display that part of the UI.
+They should be **modular**, which means they should have a single focus, and contain everything necessary to display that part of the UI.

 They should be **isolated**, meaning they do not directly modify or depend on another component.
 This is more important than code reuse across components as this _could_ increase dependencies and tight coupling.